Sharapova wins 1st match on return from 15-month doping ban | FOX Sports

 Sharapova had earlier been given a lukewarm welcome by the 4,500 spectators, receiving a polite applause and some whistling when she entered the sold-out arena.

-”It’s not something you focus on because you spent so many months training and preparing and getting ready that you have to be in your mind when you’re walking out on court,” she said.

-Sharapova was not looking back in anger at her suspension, saying: ”I am not an individual that’s angry.
-I let things go pretty quickly.”
+”It was the best feeling in the world,” Sharapova said about finally stepping on court again for a professional match. ”I have been waiting for this a long time.”

-Sharapova added that she had ”a pretty normal life” and ”grew as a person” while being away from the circuit, until getting back to training in January.
+Sharapova said she had ”a pretty normal life” and ”grew as a person” while being away from the circuit, until getting back to tennis training in January.

-”I was studying, I was working, I was working on my business, I formed friendships that I did never have the time for to form,” she said.

 Wednesday’s match was the Russian’s first since losing to Serena Williams in the quarterfinals of the 2016 Australian Open, and her first match on clay in nearly two years.